 Cider was around during Greeks and Roman times, but the most "modern" version dates back to the Middle Ages.
 Today, the production is mainly concentrated in Europe, thanks to its agricultural, climatic and historical conditions.
 The countries with the highest production volumes are The United Kingdom, Spain and France.

-Interestingly, The United Kingdom has the world's highest consumptions per capita.
+Interestingly, The United Kingdom has the world's highest consumption per capita.
 It has definitely evolved in other continents such as the United States, where it has now become quite popular.
-Here, “hard cider” is used to distinguish alcoholic cider from its “sweet cider” counterpart, which are also made from apples but is non-alcoholic.
+Here, “hard cider” is used to distinguish alcoholic cider from its “sweet cider” counterpart, which is also made from apples but is non-alcoholic.

 Cider is analogised with beer, because of the colour and possibly the presence of carbon dioxide but realistically it is more similar to a wine.
 They are both made from fermented or fermented sugars from fruit juice (apples and grapes, respectively).
 Sure, they have things in common, but these are two completely different drinks.

 With beer, however, these sugars come from various grains and not from fruit.
 You can use barley or wheat for this, but also rye or even corn and rice.
 These grains must first be malted, the grains germinating and forming enzymes that can convert starch into fermentable sugars.

 What unites the two drinks is the conversion of sugar into alcohol and carbon dioxide by fermentation.
 As with beer, this is an extremely careful process, in which fermentation also partly determines the taste.
 After fermentation, the cider is further flavoured by a resting period of a few months.
 This is usually in wooden barrels, which we also know from some beer styles.